-Canadian mail order brides have a long history, but some Canadians, particularly liberals in Toronto and Ottawa, take a dim view of the world of mail order brides because of the unfair stigma attached to it.
+The legal situation in of mail order brides in Canada is a little complicated.
+Of course, Canadian mail order brides have a long history, going all the way back to its earliest history as a French colony, but some Canadians, particularly liberals in Toronto and Ottawa, take a dim view of the world of mail order brides because of the unfair stigma uniformed feminists have managed to attach to it.

 Canada made amendments to its immigration laws in 2012 after it became obvious that a handful of unscrupulous people were using “marriages of convenience” to Canadian men as a loophole to enter the country, and then apply for permanent residency afterwards.